Cooper-Young

 Hammer & Ale is the perfect casual spot to try all of Memphis' local breweries in one place; their pimento grilled cheese and spicy potato chips are underrated and a solid complement to a flight of beer.
 Celtic Crossing is the neighborhood's dependable Irish pub, with a large patio, traditional Irish breakfast on weekends, and tasty food, along with a selection of Irish whiskeys, plus beer and wine of all kinds.
 For soul food - especially fried catfish and hushpuppies - take the whole family to Soul Fish Cafe and enjoy patio seating or cozy booths inside.

 If you're planning a date night on your Memphis visit, Cooper-Young is a smart choice.
 Start out with drinks and apps at the bar at Alchemy, a snazzy cocktail and wine lounge with sophisticated small plates.
-For dinner, head to the longstanding Tsunami for Pacific Rim inspired seafood, or head across the street to Sweet Grass for oysters and plenty of Low Country cuisine.
-Later, you can see what's happening at the Memphis Made taproom (and snap a photo in front of the I Love Memphis mural there) or go to Sweet Grass Next Door for cocktails and to catch a Grizz game.
+For dinner, head to the longstanding Tsunami for Pacific Rim-inspired seafood.
+Later, you can see what's happening at the Memphis Made taproom (and snap a photo in front of the I Love Memphis mural there).
 If the evening doesn't feel quite over, head to Bar DKDC's intimate music lounge and bar for a late show with a local band.

 A little farther north on Cooper and on Central Avenue, you have even more options for food and fun.
 Order New York style pizza, Italian meatballs, or some mouth-watering garlic knots at Aldo’s Pizza Pies (which also boasts a cute rooftop patio) or try one of Memphis’ barbecue restaurants with ribs, nachos, and pulled pork or pulled chicken sandwiches at Central BBQ.
 Spend an afternoon at the hotspot Railgarten, which is part diner and ice cream parlor, part ping-pong bar, and part sprawling patio/play area with a giant tire swing and plenty of seating.